 Truly… would it be a proper summer in California if you didn’t get to enjoy watching the sunset while simultaneously stuffing your face?
 Beach bonfires may be one of Los Angeles’ most iconic experiences of the season.
-That’s why we’ve made a list of the six places in LA you can have a bonfire along the coast.
+That’s why we’ve made a list of the five places in LA you can have a bonfire along the coast.
 Pack your beach bags, curate a fire playlist, and don’t forget to bring wood!

 1. Point Mugu State Beach, Malibu